herzj-tcd/suttafetch/README.md

 ## Features

 - Fetches random suttas from the Pāli Canon translated by Ṭhānissaro Bhikkhu
-- Clean, readable terminal output
+- Clean terminal output
-- Customizable display width
+- Customisable display width
 - Option to disable colors or hide the source URL

 ## Installation